alsalafiyyah/alsalafiyyah.github.io/_posts/walabara/2020-07-27-ruling-on-attending-christians-festivities.md

 title: "Ruling on attending festivities of Christians"
 publisher: "alsalafiyyah@icloud.com"
 source: "Fatawa Al-Lajnah Al-Da'imah of KSA no. 9254"
-category: [walabara]
+category: [fatwas,walabara,festivals]
-hijri: Dhul-Hijjah 6, 1441 AH
+hijri: Dhul-Hijjah 6, 1441
+locale: en
 lang: en
 note: true
-uid: ruling-on-attending-christians-festivities
 excerpt: "It is not permissible for Muslims to hold such celebrations, or attend them, or participate in them with the Christians, for such participation is a form of helping the occurrence of sin and transgression, whereas Allah has forbidden them."
 muftis:
   chairman: